Mounted law enforcement officers on patrol during a shift

 3. Structure Training Around Your Shift Patterns

-Rather than rigid "Monday/Wednesday/Friday" plans that bear no relationship to the actual duty schedule, training should be organized around what the shift demands and what recovery is realistically available.
+Rather than a rigid "Monday/Wednesday/Friday" plan that bears no relationship to an officer's actual duty schedule, training should be organized around what each shift demands and what recovery is realistically available in the duty cycle.

 After a night shift: light recovery work, mobility, low-impact cycling, short rowing sessions that maintain aerobic base without adding significant recovery demand.